lonycell/grafana.v7/docs/sources/variables/url-variables.md

 You can use variables in data links to link to specific portions of your visualizations.
 For more information about data links, refer to [Data links]({{< relref "../linking/data-links.md" >}}).

-> **Note:** These variables changed in 6.4 so if you have an older version of Grafana please use the version picker to select docs for an older version of Grafana.
+> **Note:** These variables changed in 6.4 so if you have an older version of ThingSPIN please use the version picker to select docs for an older version of ThingSPIN.

 ## Typeahead suggestions